Speaking

 The Long Way Around

 I started in theater.
 I ended up in advertising.
-I won an Emmy.
-None of it was planned — and all of it makes sense in retrospect, which is the only way life does make sense.
+None of it was planned.
+And all of it makes sense in retrospect, which is the only way life does make sense.

 This talk is for creatives, strategists, and anyone navigating a career that doesn't follow the prescribed path.
-It's about protecting your weirdness, rejecting snobbery, learning to fail usefully, and why curiosity is a more reliable compass than any five-year plan.
+It's about protecting your weirdness, rejecting snobbery, refusing to let failure destroy you, and why curiosity is a more reliable compass than any five-year plan.

 A good fit for: creative industry conferences, leadership summits, university and college audiences, career development programs.

 When my husband was hospitalized for severe depression and treated with electroconvulsive therapy, everyone praised me for my calm, my devotion, my ability to keep functioning.
-And I did keep functioning.
-The truth is, I was just the less depressed person in the marriage — and I'm very good at paperwork.
+In truth, I was just the less depressed person in the marriage and I'm very good at paperwork.

 A good fit for: mental health awareness events, healthcare conferences, caregiver support organizations, workplace mental health programming.